videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-video.md

 ### `2.
 Rendering Video`

 The status of the `webcam` and `mic` is now displayed.
-If the webcam is turned `on`, we will require the participant's `webcamStream` which we will obtain from the `useParticipant` hook, in order to display the participant's video.
+Now whenever a participant's webcam is turned `on`, to display their video, you will require their  `webcamStream` which can be obtained from the `useParticipant` hook.

 ```js
 const ParticipantView = ({ participantId }) => {